racoelhosilva/FSI_ctfsAndLogbooks/CTF5.md

 ## Attack

-The strategy was to overwrite the `fun` function pointer to point to `readtxt` and set the parameter to "`flag`".
+Based on the previous analysis, our idea was to overwrite the `fun` function pointer to point to `readtxt` and set the parameter to "`flag`".
+That way, the code would continue its "normal" execution and run the function `readtxt(flag)`.

 ### Step 1: Locate the `fun` Pointer